ankane/carrot2-ruby/README.md

 ## Installation

 First, [download and run](http://project.carrot2.org/download-dcs.html) the Carrot2 server.
+It’s the one on [this page](https://github.com/carrot2/carrot2/releases) that begins with `carrot2-dcs`.

 Then add this line to your application’s Gemfile: